ENVRES 199. Independent study. 1-5 Unit.

 Opportunity for E-IPER students to pursue areas of specialization in an institutional setting such as a laboratory, clinic, research institute, governmental agency, non-governmental organization, or multilateral organization.
 Meets US CIS requirements for off-campus employment with endorsement from designated school official.

 ENVRES 290.
 Capstone Project Seminar in Environment and Resources.
-1-3 Unit.
+3 Units.

-Required for and limited to E-IPER Joint M.S. students.
-Propose, conduct and publicly present final individual or team projects demonstrating the integration of professional (M.B.A., J.D., or M.D.) and M.S. in Environment and Resources degrees.
+Required for and limited to E-IPER Joint M.S. and Dual M.S. students.
+Propose, conduct and publicly present final individual or team projects demonstrating the integration of professional (M.B.A., J.D., M.D., M.I.P., or Ph.D.) and M.S. in Environment and Resources degrees.
 Presentation and submission of final product required.
-3 total units required; can all be taken during one quarter or divided over two sequential quarters.

 ENVRES 300.
 Introduction to Resource, Energy and Environmental Economics.
 3 Units.